sebvoigtlaender/transformer_base/README.md

 # Configurable Transformer library

-PyTorch code for basic functionalities.
-The code is intended to be used as the basis for further experiments.
+PyTorch code for task-agnostic transformers.
+The models are built to be easily configurable to facilitate switching between different input modalities.

-For unit testing we will reproduce parts of the [Decision Transformer](https://arxiv.org/abs/2106.01345) and [Vision Transformer](https://arxiv.org/abs/2010.11929) papers.
+For unittesting we will reproduce parts of the [Decision Transformer](https://arxiv.org/abs/2106.01345) and [Vision Transformer](https://arxiv.org/abs/2010.11929) papers, using the exact same or only very slightly modified code, by merely changing the configurations.

 ## Package Description